 This morning I woke up with physical health on my mind.
 I want you to be physically healthy… at least as healthy as you can based on your own circumstances.

 In 2006, during my horribly failed job search, I literally would roll out of my bed, walk a few steps to a recliner, and sit there until dinner time.
 I’d go to the bathroom, and maybe the fridge, but my life had become just about 100% sedentary.
 None of my activities helped me be physically healthy.

 It took years to recover from that physical neglect.
 Muscle atrophy is a scary thing… not to mention lack of pushing your cardio system.

 I did what I did (neglected my physical health) because I felt that doing anything other than a job search was cheating on my family.
 Seriously, that is what I thought.
 I needed to find a job, and recover our income, so I could pay my bills.
 If I chose to do anything other than get that next job (like, be physically healthy) I felt I was cheating my family… and maybe my future.

 I learned I was indeed cheating my family, but not because of my focus.
 Neglecting my physical health had long-term implications.
-And so with this post I want to remind you to take care of your physical health.
+And so, with this post, I want to remind you to take care of your physical health.
 I think the saying that resonated was that you better take care of your body, or your body will take care of you!
 You need to be physically healthy.

 Garbage In, Garbage Results